janrburgos/python-poc/README.md

 ```sh
 make update
 ```
 This will ensure that the `Pipfile.lock` is up to date.
+Don't forget to rebuild the Docker image after updating `Pipfile.lock` by re-running `make build`.

 ### 3. Set Up Environment Variables
 Copy the `.env-local` file to `.env` to load environment variables: